frontstack/frontstack/README.md

   $ curl -s https://raw.github.com/frontstack/frontstack/master/install.sh | bash
   ```

-  If are an unlucky guy and you are running Windows, you should do all the installation stuff manually.
+  If are an unlucky guy and you are running Windows, you can use the [install.bat][1] script (Git required)

-  Click [here](https://github.com/frontstack/vagrant/archive/master.zip) to download the latest version.
-  Then unzip it and simply follow the [README](https://github.com/frontstack/vagrant/blob/master/README.md) instructions.

 3. Customize `Vagrantfile` and `setup.ini` (optionally)